 - For text message screenshots or similar-sized communications, Wave recommends a maximum of 6 images per page.
 If you try to include more than 6 images, the text on the images may become difficult to read.

 - To give yourself more room on a Microsoft Word or Google Doc file, you can reduce the size of your margins.
 Make sure to leave a small margin so that if the documents need to be printed or faxed at any point, you won’t have important information cut off.

 - If you need to take a picture of something on your laptop, computer, or phone, make sure that you take a screenshot from the device itself.
 The image will come out clearer this way.

 There are different ways you can take a screenshot which depend on the device that you are using.

-- For a MAC computer, you can take a screenshot using Command + Shift + 4 and selecting the area you want to capture.
+- For an Apple computer, you can take a screenshot using Command + Shift + 4, then selecting the area you want to capture.